ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 The only problem here was I couldn't prove any of that -- it would just make sense given other information at hand, so I just kept it in mind for down the road, saying to myself that if things got weirder, a 40 year old divorced tech executive's ego making this a reality makes more sense than not.

-Damon seemed happily married with kids, and was from the Oakland area.
+Nigel seemed happily married with kids, and was from the Oakland area.
 I tried giving him shit for the Warriors, but I think he was a Kings' fan.
 About that, I could be mistaken.

 ...